AndrewMorelNJ/osticket-prereqs/README.md

 <p>
 Go to "This PC", then to "Windsows (C:)", and create a new folder naemd "PHP".

-From the “osTicket-Installation-Files” folder, unzip PHP 7.3.8 into the “C:\PHP” folder
+From the “osTicket-Installation-Files” folder, unzip PHP 7.3.8 into the “C:\PHP” folder.
 </p>

 <p>